Call us now or use the form below.

 Q: What is domestic violence?

 A: Domestic violence includes many forms of coercive behavior, including physical, sexual, economic, emotional or psychological abuse of one family member or romantic partner by another.
-In most states, domestic violence includes behaviors that constitute assault, battery, sexual assault, sexual battery, stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.
+In most states, domestic violence includes behaviors that constitute assault, battery, criminal threats, sexual assault, sexual battery, stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.

 Q: Can I be arrested for domestic abuse if the injury is minor?